The Winterthur Library

 F. A. Richter & Co. was an importer located at 215 Pearl St., New York, N.Y.

-Summary: Contains two boxes of blocks labeled 10A and 14A designed to supplement the original set of anchor blocks.
+Contains two boxes of blocks labeled 10A and 14A designed to supplement the original set of anchor blocks.
 The blocks are described as "a great educational toy and pastime."
 Stones in three colors (slate blue, brick red, and cream) are accompanied by books with designs for architectural models, shown as sectional drawings.
 Suggested buildings include: castles, churches, fortresses, town gates, bridges, and moats.
 The four sheets of uncut figures depict people in historic costume.
 Text on box and accompanying material is in English, German, Spanish, and Italian.

 The wooden boxes have illustrations of elaborate columns in classical and gothic styles.